stap7/stap/readme.md

 ## Core STAP message syntax

+The following syntax must be parsable by user-agent connecting to STAP-compliant point-and-click task software.
+Task software that requires additional UI elements/options will include a *"require"* directive in task-options.
-The following is the minimum syntax that must be par Please see stap.txt for complete syntax and functionality.
+Please see stap.txt for complete syntax and functionality.

 ### task-to-user message syntax: